jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 **EXERCISE**

 Using the original data `df`, select only the intervals for which less than 3 cyclists passed in one or the other direction.
-Hence, less than 3 cyclists towards the centre or less than 3 cyclists towards Mariakerke.
+Hence, less than 3 cyclists towards the center or less than 3 cyclists towards Mariakerke.

 <details><summary>Hints</summary>

 - To combine conditions use the `|` (or) or the `&` (and) operators.
 - Make sure to use `()` around each individual condition.

 </details>